NSoiffer/MathCAT/README.md

 * Translators: information about the files that need to be translated
 * MathCAT developers: information about MathCAT's design

+_TODO: split the text after the next section in the various components above and link them_

 ## Why MathCAT?